keeferrourke/gassist-disabler/README.md

-# Google Assistant Disabler / Now on Tap restorer
+# Google Assistant disabler / Now on Tap restorer
 This Magisk Module disables Google Assistant on Nougat Google Pixel ROMs by making a modification to the build.prop.

 Google Now on Tap functionality is restored as a result of this process.

 ## Instructions
   1. Disable Google Assistant in Google Now settings.